 What are the EWWR’s main features?

-- Development and promotion of Prevention Thematic Days focusing on one specific waste prevention topic per year
+- Development and promotion of an annual Thematic Focus about one specific waste prevention topic per year,

 The core of the message: 3Rs and a clean-up